WebDevStudios/custom-post-type-ui/README.md

 ## Changelog

-**1.4.1 - TBD**
+**1.4.1**
-* Fix issue with default values for new parameters regarding menu/nav menu display for taxonomies.
+* Fixed: issue with default values for new parameters regarding menu/nav menu display for taxonomies.
+* Fixed: typo in support area.

 **1.4.0**
 * Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.